brunojuwer/brunojuwer/README.md

-- 👋 Hi, I’m Bruno Juwer
+- 👋 Hi, I’m Bruno Juwer.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development, more focused in Back-End.
-- 🌱 I’m currently learning Spring Boot, Java and SQL
+- 🌱 I’m currently learning Java, Spring Boot and SQL.
 - 📫 How to reach me https://www.linkedin.com/in/bruno-juwer/

 <!---